Rockies vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Nationals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-C.J.
-Abrams and the Washington Nationals head into the first of a three-game series against Randal Grichuk and the Colorado Rockies at Nationals Park, Monday at 7:05 PM ET.
+Lane Thomas and Ryan McMahon will be among the stars on display when the Washington Nationals face the Colorado Rockies on Tuesday at 7:05 PM ET, at Nationals Park.

-The Nationals have been listed as -140 moneyline favorites in this matchup with the Rockies (+115).
-The total is 9 runs for the matchup.
+The Rockies have been listed as +120 moneyline underdogs in this matchup with the favored Nationals (-145).
+The total is 9.5 runs for the contest.

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.